 Municipal Market (Mercado Municipal): (Visit)

 Built-in typical Neo-Baroque style, 1928 constructed Mercado Municipal is the city's first and largest grocery market.
 After a significant makeover in 2004, the market hall is the top centre point for anything and everything related to food.
-There are hundreds of stands selling traditional snacks, vegetables, spices, snacks, cheeses and fish, some local only to Brazil.
+There are hundreds of stands selling traditional snacks, vegetables, spices, cheeses and some local only to Brazil.
 This stained glass decorated market hall has a food section popular for their cafezinho and sandwiches.

 Address: Rua da Cantareira, 306, Cantareira Street, Sao Paulo, Brazil